hillaper/Rela2x/README.md

 Email: perttu.hilla@oulu.fi

+I'm also happy to help with any issues you may encounter while using Rela²x.

 ## Citations

 If you use Rela²x in your work, please include the following citation:

 P. Hilla, J. Vaara, Rela²x: Analytic and automatic NMR relaxation theory, *J. Magn.
 Reson.*, 2025; https://doi.org/10.1016/j.jmr.2024.107828